Quality Products for Home, Garden and Workshop

 Treadle Sewing Machine

 Because it has a built-in fan, it takes a fraction of the time that other dehydrators I’ve tried need.
-I still do dry my herbs in open air (the flies tend to stay away), but for jerky and other wet foods, this appliance is the stuff.
-It has a temperature range of 95 to 155 degrees Fahrenheit, so choose away, depending on the type of food.
+I still dry my herbs in open air (the flies tend to stay away), but for jerky and other wet foods, this appliance is the stuff.
+It has a temperature range of 95 to 155 degrees Fahrenheit, so choose away, depending on the type of food you want to dry.
 The racks are dishwasher- and (fairly) kid-safe (having been dropped more than a few times), and they’re stackable up to eight high.
-I got mine at Cabela’s several years ago for about $50 and I cannot tell you how many times it’s paid for itself.
+I got mine at Cabela’s several years ago for about $50 and I can't tell you how many times it’s paid for itself.

 Every year, I make up layered soup starter with dried carrots, celery, onions and herbs, presented in pint canning jars for Christmas presents.
 It’s pretty, and my family and friends really love it.
 Just stick a bow on top!